Boston Police Looking for Missing 15-Year-Old - NewsBreak

 A person's body was found in the water of Boston Harbor downtown on Friday, police said.
 The body was pulled from the water at Long Wharf, according to the Boston Police Department.
 Police didn't immediately say if foul play is suspected, but a spokesman said detectives were investigating.
 Now a...

-Chainsaw-Wielding Man Tries to Break Into Cohasset PD, Later Arrested After Barricading Himself Inside Home
+Chainsaw-Wielding Man Tries to Break Into Cohasset PD, Later Arrested After Standoff

-Police in Cohasset, Massachusetts are have arrested a man after the man tried to force himself into Cohasset's police station with a chainsaw earlier on Sunday.
-After fleeing the police station, the man retreated to his house where his two young children also were.
-Police said they entered the home...
+A Massachusetts man is due in court on Monday after he allegedly attempted to break into a local police station, which then led into a standoff at the suspect's home.
+Cohasset Police say 35-year-old Brien Buckley, of Cohasset, tried to force himself into the town's police station with a chainsaw on Sunday.
+After fleeing the police station, Buckley barricaded himself in his home for hours with his two young children.

 Boston Police Hold Firearm Buy Back Event, Exchanging Guns for Gift Cards